 - navigation assistance by the vessel master’s request or by the VTS operator’s decision;

-- control over the navigation and vessel location in anchoring areas.
+- control over the navigation.

 The Arkhangelsk Port VTS functions on a round-o-clock basis.